apote0716/AWS-DevOps-Projects/01. 20 DevOps Projects/Project-4_Re-Architecting Web App on AWS Cloud[Cloud Native]/README.md

 Keep the rest default or you may add as your own preference
 ```

-- After clicking `Create` button, you will see a popup.
-Click `View credential details` and note down auto-generated db password.
+After clicking `Create`, you will see a popup.
+Click `View credential details` and note down the auto-generated database password.
 We will use it in our application config files.

 ### Step-3: Create ElastiCache